rkotze/rkotze.github.io/_posts/2017-02-12-react-relay.md

 {% endhighlight %}
 _Snippet 2_ example of creating a `Route`

-**Relay.Containers** are high-order components which provide a declarative way to specify the data shape for a component.
+**Relay.Containers** are [higher-order components](/coding/understanding-higher-order-components) which provide a declarative way to specify the data shape for a component.
 Important to remember that these are _fragments_ use later to _construct a query_.
 Meaning the container does not preform a network request but provides the data requirements only.

 The key defined in the `fragments` object is the same key mapped onto the props of the component.
 The `CommentsStore` component will now have `this.props.store`.